 - Taxes may not be due until April 15th but the sooner you complete your IRS 1040 the easier it will be for you to fill out your FAFSA application.
 By completing your taxes early, you will have easy access to all of your financial information in one place.
 If you do not complete your taxes earlier in the year, consider getting FAFSA help by hiring a financial aid consultant.

-- Get your FAFSA PIN number.
-You can apply for this PIN number online.
+- Get your FSA ID.
+You can apply for this ID online.
 It will give you access to the FAFSA form and your financial records online throughout your college career.
 This number can be mailed or e-mailed to you.
 Keep it in a safe place, but if you do lose it you can request it again.

 - You cannot receive what you do not apply for.
 There are a wide variety of grants and scholarships out there and chances are you will find something you qualify for.
 Keep searching, you will be surprised what is out there.